 Depreciation - A method of allocating the cost of a tangible asset over its useful life.
 Businesses depreciate long-term assets for both tax and accounting purposes.
-A decrease in value due to wear and tear, decay, decline in price, etc.
+Depreciation is a decrease in value due to wear and tear, decay, decline in price, etc.

-ERP (Enterprise Resource Planning System) - an organization-wide computing platform consisting primarily of financial, procurement, human resource, and budget modules, but expandable and flexible enough to eventually provide 24/7 customer self-service and other integrated components.
+ERP (Enterprise Resource Planning System) - an organization-wide computing platform consisting primarily of financial, procurement, human resource, and budget modules, but expandable and flexible enough to provide 24/7 customer self-service and other integrated components.

 FTE (Full Time Equivalent) - is a unit of measure that indicates the workload of an employed person in a way that makes workloads comparable across various contexts.
 An FTE of 1.0 indicates a workload 40 hours per week for 52 weeks per year or 2,080 hours annually (40 \ 52 = 2,080).
-For example, a person or position may be budgeted to work 20 hours per week annually, and the calculation would be: (20 \ 52) = 1040 hrs. and $(1040 \div 2080) = .5$ FTE
+For example, a person or position may be budgeted to work 20 hours per week annually, and the calculation would be: (20 \ 52 = 1040) 1040hrs / 2080 hrs = .5 FTE.